casangi/casadocs/docs/api/casaconfig.rst

 The site configuration file is ignored when **\-\-nositeconfig** is used on the command line.

-An alternative path to the user configuration file can be given using the **--configfile <path_to_file>** option on the command line.
+An alternative path to the user configuration file can be given using the **\-\-configfile <path_to_file>** option on the command line.

 The configuration files are used in order of defaults, site configuration, user configuration.
 The optional configuration files need only set parameters that differ from the defaults.
 The resulting configuration will always include the full set of configuration parameters recognized by CASA.
 The configuration files are evaluated python files so any valid python can be used.

+On import, the dict of config values also contains 2 functions: **load_success** and **load_failure**. **load_success** returns a list of config file paths used when config was imported, in the order they were used. **load_failure** returns a dictionary of exceptions encountered by config file when loading that config file (and then that config file is not found in the list returned by **load_success**).

-**Note:**, configuration happens before any parts of CASA are loaded so no CASA modules except casaconfig should be used within the configuration steps (the casaconfig functions do not depened on config.py and can be used within a configuration file).
+**Note:**, configuration happens before any parts of CASA are loaded so no CASA modules should be used within the configuration steps.

 **Note:** during regular use of the configuration process all print output is suppressed so that it does not interfere with module initialization.

 Use the **get_config()** function to get a list of strings showing the configuration parameters with values.

-**Note:** all path configuration values are expanded using expanduser and abspath; **get_config()** returns the unexpanded values unless the *expanded* argument is *True*.
+**Note:** all path configuration values are expanded using expanduser and abspath.

 The following parameters can be set in a configuration file.
-Additional details related to the telemetry parameters are described `here <../notebooks/usingcasa.ipynb#Information-Collection>`__.
 Many of these parameters can be set or ignored through the casashell command line options.
 The default values are also shown here.

 - *datapath*              : list of paths where CASA should search for data subdirectories.
 Default [*measurespath*].
 - *measurespath*          : location of required measures data, takes precedence over any measures data also present in datapath.
 Default "~/.casa/data".
 - *measures_auto_update*  : when True, casatools uses **measures_update()** to update the measures data as necessary when casatools starts.
 See **measures_update()** for additional details.
 Default True.
 - *data_auto_update*      : when True, casatools uses **data_update()* followed by **measures_update()** to update the reference **AND** measures data.
 See **data_update()** and **measures_update()** for additional details.
 Default True.
 - *startupfile*           : path to a python script used at startup by casashell when present.
-Default "~/.casa/startup.py" when present, else "".
+Default "~/.casa/startup.py".
 - *cachedir*              : location of the directory where ipython writes information (history, etc), also the location of the rc file used by the casaviewer.
 Default "~/.casa".
 - *logfile*               : log file path/name.
 Default "casa-yyyymmdd-hhmmss.log".
-Note that this default value is set using the time module gmtime().
+Note that this default value is set using gmtime() from the time module on import of config.
 - *nologfile*             : do not create a log file when True, default False.
 If *nologfile* is True, then any *logfile* value is ignored and there is no log file.
 - *log2term*              : print log output to terminal when True (in addition to any logfile and CASA logger), default False.
 - *nologger*              : do not start the CASA logger GUI when True, default False.